Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 }
 ```

-The Azure Event Hub service is very generic, such that data can be posted to the hub in either CSV or JSON format.
-No special processing occurs in the Azure Event Hub, but it is important you understand the data that is fed into it.
+Data can be published to Azure Event Hub in either CSV or JSON format.
+For detailed instructions on how to publish events to Azure Event Hub, please refer to [Event Hub Programming Guide](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-programming-guide/).
-This document does not describe how to ingest your data, but one can easily send events or data to an Azure Event Hub, using the [Event Hub API](https://azure.microsoft.com/en-us/documentation/articles/event-hubsevent-hubs-programming-guide/).

 Monitor Progress
 ----------------